PDBeurope/heatmap-component/docs/customization.md

 heatmap.extensions.marker?.update({ freeze: false, markerCornerRadius: 5 }); // Enable markers, with round corners
 ```

-Note: Some of the extension parameters are also exposed via other methods, e.g. `setVisualParams` or `setZooming`.
+Note: Some of the extension parameters are also exposed via other methods, e.g. `setVisualParams`, `setZooming`, `setBrushing`.

 ### Custom extensions